D1G1T4L3CH0/proton-prefix-manager/README.md

 ```

 The GUI lists your installed Steam games and shows details about each prefix.
 You can copy or open the prefix path, run Protontricks for the selected game, launch `winecfg`, and follow external links such as SteamDB or ProtonDB.
 Game settings let you choose from built‑in and custom Proton versions discovered in `compatibilitytools.d`.
+Icons are bundled with the application via the `egui-phosphor` crate, so no extra font setup is required.

 ### Command line interface